MuhammedACheema/OrderBook-/README.md

 # OrderBook-
 Creating an order book simulation in order to simulate buying and selling orders, as well as tracking order history

+Guidelines:

+Step 1: Read Investopedia + Matching Engine blog to get the mechanics.

+Step 2: Implement Order and OrderBook in C++.

+Step 3: Start with limit orders only (no market orders).

+Step 4: Add cancel + trade log.

 Key Concepts
 Orders
 Buy (Bid): A trader wants to buy at or below a certain price.
 Sell (Ask): A trader wants to sell at or above a certain price.
 Market Order: Execute immediately at the best available price.
 Limit Order: Only execute if a certain price or better is available.
 Order Book Levels
 Orders are grouped by price.

 Example: